An end-to-end generative diffusion model for heavy-ion collisions

 \sect{The hybrid approach to heavy-ion collision modeling} We {briefly summarize} the hybrid model for heavy-ion collisions.
 At the initial time $\tau_0$, the entropy production is calculated with the {\textsc{TrENTo} model}~\cite{trentoMoreland:2014oya}, where fluctuations in the positions of the nucleons and the contributed entropy in each nucleon-nucleon collision have been {taken into account.} The system subsequently {undergoes} hydrodynamic evolution which is realized by \href{https://github.com/MUSIC-fluid/MUSIC/}{MUSIC}~\cite{hydroSchenke:2010nt,hydroSchenke:2010rr,hydroPaquet:2015lta} with a lattice QCD equation of state.
 In this work, we focus on the mid-rapidity region where the dynamics can be approximated as effectively (2+1)-dimensional with longitudinal boost-invariance.
 The bulk viscosity effect is neglected and the ratio of shear viscosity over entropy density is set to be $\eta/s = 0.0, 0.1,$ and $0.2$.
 When the local energy density drops to a switching value $\varepsilon_{sw} = 0.18 \text{ GeV/fm}^3$, the transition from fluid to particles occurs through the Cooper-Frye formula~\cite{CF_Cooper:1974mv,CF_Huovinen:2012is}.
 The particles with well-defined positions and momenta are {randomly} sampled from each fluid cell individually {by using the publicly available iSS sampler} {\href{https://github.com/chunshen1987/iSS}{iSS}}.
 After particlization, {\href{https://github.com/jbernhard/urqmd-afterburner}{UrQMD}} simulates the Boltzmann transport of all hadrons in the system and considers the rescatterings among hadrons and their excited resonance states, as well as all strong decay processes.

+The model generates a dataset which covers the transverse momentum $p_T \in [0.0, 2.0]$ GeV and the rapidity $y \in [-0.5, 0.5]$.
+These ranges are chosen to align with the kinematic regions commonly studied in heavy-ion collision experiments, ensuring that the model captures the essential features of particle production.

 \sect{A generative diffusion model for heavy-ion collisions} In this work, we train a generative diffusion model to function as a heavy-ion collision event generator.
 We carried out (2+1)D minimum bias simulations of Pb-Pb collisions at 5.02 TeV, choosing the shear viscosity \(\eta/s\) to be one of three distinct values: 0.0, 0.1, and 0.2.
-For each value of \(\eta/s\), we generate 12,000 pairs of initial entropy density profiles and final particle spectra, corresponding to 12,000 simulated events, as the training dataset.
-70\% of the total events are used for training and the rest are used for validation.
+For each value of \(\eta/s\), we generate 12\,000 pairs of initial entropy density profiles and final particle spectra, corresponding to 12\,000 simulated events {across all centralities}, as the training dataset. {The detailed parameters for the initial stage, hydrodynamic evolution, and the particlization are provided in the Supplemental Material~\cite{ModelParameters}.} As is a standard practice in machine learning, 70\% of the total events are used for training and the rest are used for validation.

 Considering that the spectra $\pmb S_0$ depend on the initial entropy density profiles $\pmb I$ and the shear viscosity $\eta/s$, we train a conditional reverse diffusion process $p(\pmb S_0|\pmb I,\eta/s)$ without modifying the forward process.